kazushi23/vistra-be/readme.md

-transaction locking for duplicates error message between frontend and backend optimising fileservice, are logic where it is suppose to be?
+transaction locking for duplicates error message between frontend and backend optimising fileservice, are logic where it is suppose to be? testscript high traffic insert to test duplication

+removed unique for folder and file => keep it simple first and submit no unique constraints for name and TODO remove basename file(x) all in bu

+dont need user table, just a static string first as not requested in assignment

 # CONSIDERATIONS:
 ## DB